huweiATgithub/common_robotics_utilities/README.md

 Requirements:
 - cmake, Eigen3
 - (Pip) scikit-build, calver, numpy
+Note that only `Eigen3` is required for building the C++ library, while `scikit-build` is required, other dependencies are automatically resolved by python's build system.

 ```shell
 pip install .
 ```

 ### Usage
 The C++ library supports parallelism using OpenMP in finding nearest k neighborhoods, connecting roadmaps, etc.